The Governing Body 2022

-I have lived at Potterne with my wife, who has been involved with Rowdeford School, since 1989.
-We have two grown up sons, one of whom is a schoolmaster.
-My interests include tennis, cycling, skiing, bridge and gardening.
+I have lived at Potterne with my wife, since 1989.
+We have two grown up sons.
+My interests include tennis, walking, skiing, bridge and gardening.

 Having been sponsored through university on an Army scholarship, I was commissioned from the Royal Military Academy Sandhurst in 1997 following completion of a year of Army Officer training.
 I then served with the Scottish Infantry, the Royal Engineers and units in Northern Ireland.

 On leaving the military, I switched to a city career and early roles were with both a Japanese and US investment bank.
 I then moved to a start-up asset management firm, leaving after seven years as Managing Director.
 Since 2014, I have been working for a privately owned London based investment firm and was appointed Chief Executive Officer in March 2018.

 With a daughter who was fortunate enough to attend the school, I was honoured to be asked to join the governing body in 2017 and very much look forward to contributing to Dauntsey’s continuing success and development.